ahaywood/Web-Interactivity-and-Engagement/chapter-10/index.md

 	This project is very specific to the Web Interactivity and Engagement Course - if you are using this course book for your general knowledge, disregard this section.

-You will be assigned a different “element” of web development as outlined in the [“Elements of a Website” lecture](http://jayres.github.io/Web-Interactivity-and-Engagement/chapter-2/#elements) here: [http://jayres.github.io/Web-Interactivity-and-Engagement/chapter-2/#elements](http://jayres.github.io/Web-Interactivity-and-Engagement/chapter-2/#elements)
+You will be assigned a different "element" of web development as outlined in the ["Elements of a Website" lecture](http://jayres.github.io/Web-Interactivity-and-Engagement/chapter-2/#elements) here: [http://jayres.github.io/Web-Interactivity-and-Engagement/chapter-2/#elements](http://jayres.github.io/Web-Interactivity-and-Engagement/chapter-2/#elements)

 This project is intended to bring a more academic understanding of a fundamental idea of web development through a specific topic that will be instructive to both you and the other members of the course.